 Why?
 Because apparently it's too delicious to put into words!

-Executive chef Michael Citarella shows us just what makes this burger special enough that you'll only know of its existence by word-of-mouth.
+Executive chef Michael Citarella shows us just what makes a burger special enough that you'd only know of its existence by word-of-mouth.

 Watch the video above and make your own "off-the-menu" cheeseburger tonight!